-In accordance with our Bylaws, the Board has fixed the number of directors constituting the Board at eight.
-At the Annual Meeting, the stockholders will vote to elect the two Class III director nominees named in this Proxy Statement to serve until the 2025 Annual Meeting of Stockholders or until their successors are duly elected and qualified or until their earlier resignation or removal.
-Our Board has nominated Derek DiRocco, Ph.D. and Lota Zoth, C.P.A. for election to our Board.
-Ms. Zoth was recommended for appointment to the Board in June 2020 by a third-party search firm, and Dr. DiRocco has served on our Board since prior to our initial public offering in 2019.
+At the Annual Meeting, the stockholders will vote to elect the two Class II director nominees named in this Proxy Statement to serve until the 2024 Annual Meeting of Stockholders or until their successors are duly elected and qualified.
+Our Board has unanimously nominated Steven Altschuler, M.D. and Michael Hayden, M.B.
+Ch.B., Ph.D. for election to our Board.
+Dr. Altschuler was recommended for appointment to the Board in March 2020 by a third-party search firm, and Dr. Hayden has served on our Board since prior to our initial public offering in 2019.

-Our director nominees have indicated that they are willing and able to serve as directors.
-However, if any of them becomes unable or, for good cause, unwilling to serve, proxies may be voted for the election of such other person as shall be designated by our Board, or the Board may decrease the size of the Board.
+The director nominees have indicated that they are willing and able to serve as directors.
+However, if any of the director nominees becomes unable or, for good cause, unwilling to serve, proxies may be voted for the election of such other person as shall be designated by our Board, or the Board may decrease the size of the Board.